 We'll assess you against the competencies below during the selection process.
 When completing the application form you should present relevant examples using the STAR format.
 STAR stands for:

-• Be ambitious, identify and adopt ways to make improvements in your team and Natural England and inspire others to act.
-(Expert)
+Be ambitious, identify and adopt ways to make improvements in your team and throughout your organisation and inspire others to act (practitioner)

 Putting people at the heart of the environment

-• Listen to and understand our diverse partners and customers so that you achieve the best outcomes for them and Natural England.
-(Expert)
+Listen to and understand our diverse partners and customers so that you achieve the best outcomes for them and the organisation you represent (practitioner)